ucsb-cs156-w21/jpa03-team-5pm-2/docs/auth0.md

 You'll need to create a new Google Project in which to create your Google OAuth App.
 You can do so by following these instructions:

 1. Navigate to https://console.developers.google.com/projectcreate and log in with your UCSB Google Account.
-2. Name your project `ucsb-cs156-f20-yourgithubid`.
+2. Name your project `ucsb-cs156-f20-yourgithubid`, select `ucsb.edu` as your organization, and `UnPaid` as your Location.
 An example is shown below:

 ![google project creation screen](./images/auth0-google-project-create-screen-1.png)